VIC.GOV.AU | Policy and Advisory Library

 Non-government schools

-Payments for eligible non-government students will be made directly to the student’s school.
+Payments for eligible non-government students were made directly to the student’s school.
 Non-government schools are required to administer the School Saving Bonus in consultation with the student’s family and in accordance with the intent of the initiative.
 The allocation of the School Saving Bonus should be visible to families through a family statement or equivalent.

 Communication with parents/carers